Living abroad

 Cost of medicine and insurance in Greece

 The Greek healthcare system has two elements: compulsory social insurance and private healthcare.
-Greece healthcare system: public and private sectors guide

 The best hospitals in Greece are AHEPA University Hospital, Children’s Hospital Agia Sofia, Aiginiteio University Hospital, Corfu General Clinic, Mediterraneo Hospital, Santorini Hospital, and General Hospital of Kefalonia.

-Insurance is vital because it opens access to the medicine service and helps save money for unexpected events.
-Medical insurance per person is around €300 a year.
-A significant condition for choosing insurance is the minimum coverage of €30,000 for medical expenses.
+Insurance is vital because it opens access to medicine services and helps save money for unexpected events.
+Medical insurance per person is around €300 per year.
+Basic plans that cover essential in-patient and day-patient care have monthly premiums starting at €30.

 Cost of sports and leisure in Greece

 The most popular sports in Greece are football and basketball.
-Greeks also love athletics, handball, sailing, swimming, volleyball, water polo and weight lifting.
+Greeks also love athletics, handball, sailing, swimming, volleyball, water polo, and weightlifting.
 Greece has around 60 stadiums.

-The average monthly fee for a fitness club is €38; for example, renting a tennis court for 1 hour is around €19.
+The average monthly fee for a fitness club is €43.
+Renting a tennis court for 1 hour is around €21.

-Top-rated places of interest in Greece are the following:
+10 top-rated places of interest in Greece are the following:

-1. Acropolis, Athens — the symbol of Western civilization dating from the 5th century BC.
+1. Acropolis, Athens — the symbol of Western civilization, dating from the 5th century BC.

 2. Acropolis Museum, Athens — the most visited attraction in Athens, an ultra-modern building with great ancient treasures inside.